 The Last Word

-FINALLY, allow time for any closing thoughts or questions from your students before closing in prayer.
+Allow time for any closing thoughts or questions from your students.